Is Chegg Legit? Honest Review of Pricing and Risks

 Chegg’s security history demands honesty.
 Between 2017 and 2020 the company disclosed multiple breaches that exposed names, emails, hashed passwords, and scholarship application details for tens of millions of users.

 The FTC’s 2023 order found that Chegg had stored some sensitive user data in plaintext and lacked a written security policy until 2021.
 The settlement requires Chegg to build a documented information security program, offer multi-factor authentication, allow data deletion on request, and submit to ongoing third-party audits.
-We confirmed two-factor authentication is now available under Account Settings, and we tested the data deletion request form, which produced an email confirmation within two business days.
+Two-factor authentication is now available under Account Settings, and the data deletion request form is live, returning an email confirmation within a couple of business days.

 Chegg has hired a dedicated chief information security officer and migrated to encrypted credential storage since the breaches, but old breach data still circulates online.
 If you ever used Chegg between 2017 and 2020 with a password you reused elsewhere, change it everywhere now.
 The same caution applies to other online platforms with checkered security histories, which is why we recommend reading our framework on how to evaluate sketchy retailer claims before sharing payment details with any subscription service.